Making a Comeback After a Fall

 Turn a Setback Into a Comeback

-Falling back into old habits is one of the most disorienting and demoralizing feelings in the world, especially when you thought you were done with them for good.
-I know what it feels like.
-You were confidently charging ahead, like an athlete crossing a tightrope—focused, sincere, and hopeful to reach the other side.
-But with a single wrong step, you fell down and crashed down to the unforgiving earth.
+Falling back into old habits is one of the most confusing and humiliating feelings in the world.
+For some time, you were confident to charge ahead, like an athlete walking across a tightrope—focused, sincere, and expecting to reach the other side.
+But with a single wrong step, you fell down onto the unforgiving earth.
+But it wasn’t just your streak that was broken—it was your hope and self-esteem.
 It seems like, in just a few moments, you’ve lost all the progress you that worked so hard for.
-You start to question everything.
-Why can’t you stop doing this?
-Should you keep trying until your fortune changes?
-Should you change your approach?
-Should you give up since it seems impossible?
+You start to question everything: “Why can’t I stop?
+Should I change my strategy?
+Should I just give up?”
 It can be overwhelming to think about.
-With the fear that nothing will ever work, you doubt how you can ever reach freedom through self-control.
+With the fear that nothing will ever work—especially when you feel like you’ve tried it all—you doubt that you can ever reach freedom through self-control.

 reasons to be Hopeful

 Now, as you pick yourself up from this setback, what you really need isn’t just a fresh start.
-You need hope that things can be different.
+You need reasons to feel hopeful that things can be different if you get up and keep trying.
 Fortunately, every setback carries with it some lessons that can make you wiser when you accept them.

 A Worthy Goal